RightsandWrongsgit/ARMTEC/modules/entityref.md

 `composer require drupal/exclude_node_author`<br>
 `drush en exclude_node_author`

+# Link an Entity

+Remember that in Drupal there all lots of different types of entities even before you would move to [create you own.](#create-one)  The most common are content and user entities but note forget comments, files, and media.
+Linking, often including reusing, entities is typical; think about how your content entity probably would benefit from a media entity used in it.
+And media entities come in different types like images, videos, audio, and a who bunch of [Media provider modules;](https://www.drupal.org/project/media_entity) think things like Twitter, Facebook, Instagram, etc.

+## Media Entity Browser

+The more modern versions of Drupal have incorporated [Media Entity Browser](https://www.drupal.org/project/media_entity_browser) right into the Core.
+The reason this happened is simply that it was so common that people included media in their website content that contributed modules had been built and were heavily utilized to do this, so several of the most integrated were folded into Drupal Core to make it easier for people to get started.

 ## Media Entity Embed module
 #### Inline Entity Form, Entity Browser, Entity Embed dependencies